-Gentlemen wear “tuxedos,” that is, a black dinner jacket with silk facings, usually grosgrain or satin, and matching trousers.
+Gentlemen wear “tuxedos,” that is, a black dinner jacket with silk facings, usually grosgrain or satin and matching trousers.
 Gentlemen may substitute a summer-weight, white dinner jacket for the first and last dances of the season.
 A tailcoat may be substituted for the tuxedo jacket at all dances.

 See also the Black Tie Guide.